Edit an iPhone or iPad's backup

 The video bellow allows you to see this feature in action.
 In this example, an old iOS device's messages are being transfered to an iPhone that already has important data on it:

-💡 Note: Backup editing is an advanced feature only recommended for experimented users.
-If you're unsure whether or not you should be editing your backup, then you probably should not be: you can probably achieve what you want in a much simpler way!
-Have a look at our backup guides to see what you can do before resorting to backup editing.
+Note: Backup editing is an advanced feature recommended only for experienced users.
+If you're unsure whether you should edit your backup, you probably shouldn't, there's likely a simpler way to achieve your goal.
+Check out our backup guides to see what you can do before resorting to backup editing.

 Here's how to edit an iPhone or iPad backup: